w32u/trashOS/README.md

 * SecureBootModel: `j137`
     * Required for booting 10.13.2 - 10.15.7
+    * Actually you can use any value listed in SecureBootModel section of Post-Install guide, but pay attention to the `Minimum macOS Version` section
 * Vault: `Optional`
    * Required for booting unless you've signed OpenCore yourself
 * ScanPolicy: `0`